Running injuries: Plantar fasciitis

+DNA damage

+Oxidative DNA damage in peripheral blood cells was found to be higher in runners than in sedentary control subjects.
+Marathon running can cause muscle and lymphocyte DNA damage, and the amount of such damage appears to increase as running distance increases.

 Footwear

 Traditional running shoes

+Wearing traditional running shoes protect runners from the typical road debris such as sticks and stones.
+However, not all runners are made equal in the same way that not all shoes are made for everyone.
+Certain individuals have neutral feet or normal pronation, where their running motion can best absorb the force of impact.
+This is when your "foot strikes the ground on the outside toward your heel, your arch lowers as your foot rolls inward toward the center, and you move forward on your foot toward your big toe and push off".
+In such cases, most traditional running shoes fit these runners best.
+But for runners with underpronation or overpronation, there must wear certain shoes with specific attributes to address their motion-control issues.

 Study participants wearing running shoes with moderate lateral torsional stiffness "were 49% less likely to incur any type of lower extremity injury and 52% less likely to incur an overuse lower extremity injury than" participants wearing running shoes with minimal lateral torsional stiffness, both of which were statistically significant observations."

 Lateral torsional stiffness can be assessed simply by twisting the heel and toe in opposite directions.

 In the 1984 Bern 16 km race questionnaire, runners who had no shoe brand preference and presumably changed brands frequently had significantly fewer running injuries.
 There was also some correlation between higher shoe price and increased injury but — "It is probably incorrect, however, to interpret this surprising finding to mean that more expensive shoes cause more running injuries…".
 That group was 1 1⁄2 minutes slower than expected from their training and had a higher proportion of orthotics use.
 It may well be that runners with existing injuries hope that expensive shoes will fix their body.

 So-called "traditional" running shoes are designed to give more support and cushion the landing to reduce the effects of impact.
 They allow for more-comfortable running on hard surfaces such as asphalt and also protect the foot when stepping on rocks or other potentially sharp objects.
 However, "perceived impact is lower than actual impact, which results in inadequate impact-moderating behavior and consequent injury" — too much running.